Is Being a Dentist Worth It?

 I graduated in 2015 and have been practicing clinically full-time for more than five years at the time of this writing.
 It is likely important to also note that I started this project in December of 2020 and the pandemic’s effects on our profession have been significantly negative thus far.
 Below is a list that I wish I had read prior to deciding to become a dentist.

 Dentistry is a lonely profession.
 What I mean by this, is that the majority of dentists practice alone and lack a structured support system.
 The typical dental office consists of one receptionist, two assistants, and one dental hygienist who support the sole general dentist in the practice.
 Since there are no other doctors in the practice, the dentist can feel quite isolated from other healthcare professionals during most of the workweek.
 The feeling of isolation can be quite surprising after graduating from dental school.
-Since most of us had spent our entire academic careers surrounded by like-minded young scholars, the sudden lack competition, support, and comradely can be saddening.
+Since most of us had spent our entire academic careers surrounded by like-minded young scholars, the sudden lack of competition, support, and comradely can be saddening.

 From personal experience, what I miss most about dental school is the comradely that’s built as the group grows together.